DYLE: Dynamic Latent Extraction for Abstractive Long-Input Summarization: Abstract

 \section{Abstract}

-Transformer-based models have achieved state-of-the-art performance on short text summarization.
-However, they still struggle with long-input summarization.
-In this paper, we present a new approach for long-input summarization: Dynamic Latent Extraction for Abstractive Summarization.
-We jointly train an extractor with an abstractor and treat the extracted text snippets as the latent variable.
-We propose extractive oracles to provide the extractor with a strong learning signal.
-We introduce consistency loss, which encourages the extractor to approximate the averaged dynamic weights predicted by the generator.
-We conduct extensive tests on two long-input summarization datasets, GovReport (document) and QMSum (dialogue).
-Our model significantly outperforms the current state-of-the-art, including a 6.21 ROUGE-2 improvement on GovReport and a 2.13 ROUGE-1 improvement on QMSum.
-Further analysis shows that the dynamic weights make our generation process highly interpretable.
-Our code will be publicly available upon publication. \footnote{\url{https://github.com/Yale-LILY/DYLE}}
+Transformer-based models have achieved state-of-the-art performance on short-input summarization.
+However, they still struggle with summarizing longer text.
+In this paper, we present \method, a novel dynamic latent extraction approach for abstractive long-input summarization. \method jointly trains an extractor and a generator and treats the extracted text snippets as the latent variable, allowing dynamic snippet-level attention weights during decoding.
+To provide adequate supervision, we propose simple yet effective heuristics for oracle extraction as well as a consistency loss term, which encourages the extractor to approximate the averaged dynamic weights predicted by the generator.
+We evaluate our method on different long-document and long-dialogue summarization tasks: GovReport, QMSum, and arXiv.
+Experiment results show that \method outperforms all existing methods on GovReport and QMSum, with gains up to 6.1 ROUGE, while yielding strong results on arXiv.
+Further analysis shows that the proposed dynamic weights provide interpretability of our generation process.\footnote{Our code is available at: \url{https://github.com/Yale-LILY/DYLE} }